AzureAiDevs/hub/website/blog/2023-aia/2023-04-13-inside-onnx-excel/index.md

 -->

-## 🚌 Build an Excel Add-in with BERT-JS and ONNX Runtime
+## 🚌 Build an Excel Add-in with BERT-JS and ONNX runtime

 Read [today's article](https://onnxruntime.ai/docs/tutorials/web/excel-addin-bert-js.html) about building an Excel Add-in with BERT-JS and ONNX Runtime".
 You'll learn about the use of BERT-JS and ONNX Runtime enables the creation of an Excel add-in that performs natural language processing tasks within a spreadsheet.